 After a business object exists, you can specify a list of the fields that records created from the business object will contain.
-To access a business object's list of fields, the business object must be visible in the Diagram panel.
-The procedure for making a business object visible in the Diagram panel is described in "Viewing business object properties".

 In the Data Modeler, when a business object is selected, its Field List panel becomes visible.
 The business object's list of fields appears in the Field List panel.
 The Data Modeler's Field List panel has columns showing the following properties of the fields.